peak-gao/code-notes/WebStorm/webstorm.md

  - `yarn add -D @babel/plugin-transform-runtime` - need this or you not get async support for tests and get a regeneratorRuntime babel error

 Above works with a `.babelrc` setup like this:
+`pollyflll` - this option for `@babel/transform-runtime` has been removed so do not add it anymore

 ```
 {